OpenKitten/Meow/README.md

 ### Support

-For users of Vapor 4 and/or NIO 2.x, Meow is not available as a very lightweight layer as part of the [MongoKitten](https://github.com/OpenKitten/MongoKitten) repository.
+For users of Vapor 4 and/or NIO 2.x, Meow is now available as a very lightweight layer as part of the [MongoKitten](https://github.com/OpenKitten/MongoKitten) repository.

 ## How it works